+The applicant is requesting to rezone the subject site from R-1, Single-Family Residential Urban District, to B-2, Neighborhood Business Urban District.
 A detailed description of the proposed request is available via the link on Page 1 of this report.
-In summary, the applicant is requesting to rezone the subject site from R-1, Single-Family Residential Suburban District to B-2, Neighborhood Business Suburban District.